 Encounters with wildlife inspire tall tales and long moments of wonder.
-Unfortunately, wildlife around the world faces threats from loss and fragmentation of habitat, from invasive species, pollution, over-exploitation, poaching and disease.
+Unfortunately, wildlife around the world faces threats from loss and fragmentation of habitat, competition with invasive species, pollution, over-exploitation, poaching and disease.
 Protected lands offer a last refuge from some, but not all, of these problems.

+A staggering 700 species of plants and animals are listed under the NSW Threatened Species Conservation Act (1995).
 Consequently, wild animals need recreationalists who will promote their survival rather than add to the difficulties they already face.